Deadlica/DD2360/Project/README.md

 # Run the GPU version and output to a custom file (e.g, image.ppm)
 build/Raytracer-GPU > image.ppm

+# Raytracer-GPU-Unified can be replaced with Raytracer-GPU-SFML-Unified
+# Run the GPU unified memory version and output to gpu_image.ppm
+build/Raytracer-GPU-Unified

+# Run the GPU unified memory version and output to a custom file (e.g, image.ppm)
+build/Raytracer-GPU-Unified > image.ppm

 ```

 #### Optimized builds